Identifying which species of caddis larva you have in your net or tray is one of the trickier bits of freshwater natural history.

-Indeed, it is often not realised just how many different kinds there are – in Britain alone there are around 200 – and that they make up one of the most diverse groups of pond animals.
-Nearly half of UK Caddisfly species have been found in ponds making Caddis second only to beetles in their variety amongst the bigger pond animals.
+Indeed, it is often not realised just how many different kinds there are – in Britain alone there are around 200 – and that they make up one of the most diverse groups of freshwater animals.
+Nearly half of UK caddisfly species have been found in ponds making caddis second only to beetles in their variety amongst the bigger pond animals.

 Caddisflies are one of the groups of animals you would expect to see in practically all good quality ponds.

 The commonest caddisflies, and most likely to be seen in garden ponds, are the group of around 30 species called Cinnamon Sedges, mostly in the genus Limnephilus.
 Also likely to turn up is a near relative of this group, the Mottled Sedge (Glyphotaelius pellucidus), and the dozen or so pond-dwelling members of the leptocerid family, including species known as Black Silverhorns.
 One of the pond leptocerids that you might see, Triaenodes bicolor, can be easily distinguished from the Cinnamon Sedge group because its larvae can swim through the water – they have long swimming legs.
 A good garden pond find would be the Two-spotted Great Reed Sedge (Phryganea bipunctata) – one of our biggest caddisflies – whose predatory larvae have a handsome and distinctive case.